MicrosoftDocs/fabric-docs/docs/data-factory/connector-overview.md

 ## Prerequisites

-Before you can begin creating connections in Dataflow Gen2 or data pipelines, the following prerequisites are required:
+Before you can set up a connection in Dataflow Gen2 or a data pipeline, the following prerequisites are required:

 - A Microsoft Fabric tenant account with an active subscription.
 [Create an account for free](../get-started/fabric-trial.md).